Meteor-Community-Packages/awesome-meteor/readme.md

   - [oplogtoredis](https://github.com/tulip/oplogtoredis) - Not a package but may be needed when using redis-oplog.
 This program tails the oplog of a Mongo server, and publishes changes to Redis.
   - [changestream-to-redis](https://github.com/radekmie/changestream-to-redis) - Not a package but may be needed when using redis-oplog.
 This program listens to a MongoDB Change Stream, and publishes changes to Redis.
 An alternative to oplogtoredis.
   - [maestroqadev:pub-sub-lite](https://github.com/adtribute/pub-sub-lite) - Transform publications to be non-reactive.
-  - [artillery-engine-meteor](https://github.com/kschingiz/artillery-engine-meteor) - Artillery load testing for MeteorJS applications.
+  - [artillery-engine-meteor](https://github.com/kschingiz/artillery-engine-meteor) - Artillery load testing for Meteor applications.
+  - [bundle-visualizer](https://docs.meteor.com/packages/bundle-visualizer) - An analysis tool which provides a visual representation within the web browser showing what is included in the initial client bundle.
+  - [ddp-rate-limiter](https://docs.meteor.com/api/methods.html#ddpratelimiter) - Customize rate limiting for methods and subscriptions to avoid a high load of WebSocket messages in your app.

 - Users & Roles
   - [alanning:roles](https://github.com/Meteor-Community-Packages/meteor-roles) - Authorization package for Meteor - compatible with built-in accounts package.